tomeara1/Reflection/README.md

 # Reflection
 ## 7/5/2017
 Today we just worked onour websites.
-Te template was already set up on how I wanted my website to look so I didn't have to make many color changes.
+The template was already set up on how I wanted my website to look so I didn't have to make many color changes.
 The changes I made were mostly content about the website.
 I also deleted a lot of stuff.
 Now im working on links in the website.
+Also I am trying to add picture that match the theme of the website, but so far it is looking good although i have a long ways to go.

 ---